gibus/SpreadRevolutionaryDate/README.md

 ### msgmaker

 This option can only be specified once, with a value as string.
 Spreads a message computed by the class defined by the value of this option, defaults to `RevolutionaryDate`.
 The `Value` (case sensitive) of this option should correspond to an existing `App::SpreadRevolutionaryDate::MsgMaker::Value` class consuming [App::SpreadRevolutionaryDate::MsgMaker](https://metacpan.org/pod/App::SpreadRevolutionaryDate::MsgMaker) role.
-Message makers values pre-defined in this distribution are `RevolutionaryDate`, which spreads the revolutionary date, and `PromptUser`, which prompts the user for the message to be spread (with confirmation).
+Message makers values pre-defined in this distribution are `RevolutionaryDate`, which spreads the revolutionary date, `PromptUser`, which prompts the user for the message to be spread (with confirmation), and `Telechat`, which spreads the date of the day similar to the Belgian-French TV show 'Téléchat" on the 1980's.
 See ["EXTENDING TO NEW MESSAGE MAKERS"](#extending-to-new-message-makers) for details on using a new value for this option.

 ### locale